tardate/LittleArduinoProjects/README.md

-# 430 Little Electronics and Arduino Projects
+# 431 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BipolarWormDrive/SimpleHBridge](./Kinetics/StepperMotors/BipolarWormDrive/SimpleHBridge) - testing some linear/worm-drive stepper motors salvaged from a DVD drive unit, using a bespoke H-bridge circuit and Arduino .. or pushbuttons!
+> Latest addition:sparkles: [StepperMotors/28BYJ48](./Kinetics/StepperMotors/28BYJ48) - all about the 28BYJ-48 unipolar stepper motor and driving it with an Arduino.

+All about the 28BYJ-48 unipolar stepper motor and driving it with an Arduino.

 Just my collection of electronics projects, many involving an Arduino in one way or another.